 Select one of these easy, no-sacrifice nutrition tips and watch the pounds melt away!

 SWAP SODA FOR TEA

-This one’s for all of you soda lovers out there: According to new research in Kelly Choi’s The 7-Day Flat-Belly Tea Cleanse, every time you choose green tea (one of the very best weight loss teas over a can of Coke, you save 140 calories.
-And there’s more good news: Green tea is packed with metabolism-enhancing antioxidants called catechins, so sipping the brew can amp up your calorie burn.
-In fact, one study found that green tea drinkers burn about 70 additional calories in a 24-hour period than those who don’t sip the stuff.
-When you add everything up, that’s a total of 210 calories saved daily which translates to 21 pounds lost in a year!
+This one's for all of you soda lovers out there: According to new research in Kelly Choi's The 7-Day Flat-Belly Tea Cleanse, every time you choose green tea (one of the very best weight loss teas over a can of Coke, you save 140 calories.
+And there's more good news: Green tea is packed with metabolism-enhancing antioxidants called catechins, so sipping the brew can amp up your calorie burn.
+In fact, one British Journal of Nutrition study found that men who drank a mixture of caffeine and green tea burn about 180 additional calories in a 24-hour period than those who don't sip the stuff.
 No wonder test panelists on The 7-Day Flat-Belly Tea Cleanse lost 10 pounds in one week!

 DOWN TWO GLASSES

 Before sitting down to eat, down 17 ounces of water.
 Doing so will curb your appetite and lower the odds that you'll overeat.
 Research participants in a British study who followed this routine lost an average of 2.87 pounds in 90 days.
 That translates to 11.5 pounds in a year.
 If you can't stand the taste of plain water, whip up a batch of detox water filled with flavorful, fresh fruit and herbs.